EliWoodard/Image-Converter/README.md

 - Multithreading: Implement multithreading to speed up the conversion process for large batches of images by processing multiple images simultaneously.

 - GUI interface: Develop a graphical user interface for the image converter that allows users to drag and drop images, preview the converted images, and easily adjust conversion settings.

-## Acknowledgments

-This program was created by Eli Woodard.